Dog Fouling Law

 Dog mess remains a major issue and so local councils are adopting a variety of tactics and instituting new regulations in an attempt to rid public areas of poo.
 If you own or walk a dog, you need to know what the rules are in your area or any location where you walk the dog.

 Wherever you are in the UK you will face a fine of up to £80 of you fail to clean up your dog’s mess and are caught.
 That fine can rise to £1000 if you refuse to pay and the case is escalated to the courts.
-But some local authorities have taken things further and are obliging dog walkers to be in possession of poo bags or a scoop.
+But some local authorities have taken things further and are obliging dog walkers to be in possession of Dog Poop Bags or a scoop.
 The fines for being found without poo bags vary.

 The Dog Fouling Act of 2016 places responsibility on "the person in charge of the dog" at the time of the misdemeanour.
 So, if the dog you are walking isn’t yours, you are still liable for the fine if you don’t clear up after them.